abdurrahmanbulut/bcs-poker/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments
 - Thanks to everyone who contributed to this project!